-- 6. All essential employees will have their hours and work locations documented, including off-site visits, by: - All employees will sign in and out using the district's timepiece system. - Any off-site visits must be known in advance and pre-approved by the district office - No other visitors will be allowed on site. - 7.
-If emergency housing is needed to further contain the spread of the communicable disease, the Mount Pleasant Cottage School UFSD will lodge an essential employee on district property or at a local hotel. - 8.
-OTHER Any other requirements determined by the Department of Health such as contract tracing or testing, physical distancing, hygiene, and disinfectant, or mask-wearing.
+- 5. All essential employees will have their hours and work locations documented, including off-site visits, by: - All entrances will be locked with guard staff posted. - All employees will use their access cards for entrance which documents their arrival on the premises. - Payroll, attendance, and time cards will further document an employee's presence on campus. - No other visitors will be allowed on site.

+Such protocol shall be designed only to aid in the tracking of the disease and to identify the population of exposed employees in order to facilitate the provision of any benefits which may be available to certain employees on that basis.

+6. If emergency housing is needed to further contain the spread of the communicable disease, the Mount Pleasant Cottage School UFSD will lodge an essential employee at a local hotel bearing the full cost of the stay.

+If there is a declared state disaster emergency involving a communicable disease that involves the Mount Pleasant Cottage School UFSD, all staff, essential and non-essential, will be contacted, and they will be guided by the aforementioned protocols.

+7. OTHER: Any other requirements determined by the Department of Health such as contact tracing, testing, physical distancing, hygiene, disinfecting, drill modifications, or mask-wearing.